Commission on Domestic and Sexual Violence and Multiple Disadvantage

 The Commission will be taking oral evidence over Spring and Summer with the aim of publishing recommendations in the autumn of 2018.
 Please get in touch if you have questions or would like to submit evidence on firstname.lastname@example.org

 Community of Practice

-This week the Commission’s community of practice on women’s multiple disadvantage went live.
-Through the community, thirty-five professionals with a wealth of experience and expertise on a range of issues including violence against women and girls, substance use, mental distress, involvement in prostitution will come together to share best practice about supporting women affected by abuse and multiple disadvantage and feed into the Commission’s final report.
+The Commission’s community of practice on women’s multiple disadvantage is now live.
+Through the community, 35 professionals with a wealth of experience and expertise on a range of issues including violence against women and girls, substance use, mental distress, involvement in prostitution will come together to share best practice about supporting women affected by abuse and multiple disadvantage and feed into the Commission’s final report.

 As part of the work of the National Commission, we have trained 13 women with lived experience of multiple disadvantage to be peer researchers.
 These inspiring women are now conducting interviews with other women in their communities to ensure that the voices of women with experience shape the commission recommendations.